*The content of this article is based on our past collective experience and academic research we have undertaken on this topic.

 Knowing how to negotiate a premium from the sale of a business should not be approached haphazardly.
 Here is a simple example.
 I have an acquaintance who recently sold his oxygen-supply tank business to a strategic buyer.

-During the sales process he was in negotiations with a company on an acquisition streak of Medicare-funded oxygen supply businesses.
-They came to him with a pretty good offer and frankly one he would have gladly taken.
-However, he played the deal game and asked for more–$1.5 million more to be exact.
-They told him, “we’ll bounce it around and get back to you.”
+During the sales process he was in negotiations with a company pursuing a roll up strategy of Medicare-funded oxygen supply businesses.
+They came to him with a pretty good offer and frankly one I would have advised him to take.
+However, he played the let’s make a deal game and asked for $1.5 million more and they told him, “we’ll consider it and get back to you.”

-They called back eight days later (after he went through some bullett-sweating) and accepted his offer.
-His sly move made him $1.5 million richer with very little effort.
-Again, nowhere is more wealth created for individuals than in deal-making.
-Unfortunately, seldom is the process that easy.
-There are, however, a few immediate tasks that can help to boost your company’s value just prior to a corporate divestiture.
+They called him back eight days later (after spending several sleepless nights wondering if he had spoken out of turn and killed the deal) and accepted his counter offer.
+His casual approach had earned him an additional windfall with little forethought, however unfortunately, seldom is the process that easy.
+There are, however, a few strategies that can help boost your company’s value prior to an M&A transaction.